 In the User Fields section, map your Docebo users’ fields to your account fields in Zuora.
 In the Select User Field dropdown menu, select a Docebo user field.
 It will appear then appear below.
 Using the Zuora Property dropdown menu, select which Zuora field you want to map to the user field.

 You then need to add your Zuora parameter in the corresponding text box in each field’s row.
 This parameter comes directly from Zuora.
 Find the Zuora parameters here.
 Then repeat the same process in the Course Fields section by mapping your Docebo course fields to a Zuora property.

 In the Static Fields section, press the Add a Static Value button to add a static field.
-Insert the name of the LMS field that you want to map into the LMS Property text box, then choose the corresponding field from the dropdown menu and enter the Zuora parameter.
+Insert the name of the platform field that you want to map into the platform Property text box, then choose the corresponding field from the dropdown menu and enter the Zuora parameter.

 For any fields in the User Fields, Course Fields, or Static Fields sections, you can unmap them at any time by pressing the X icon in the field’s row.
 When you’ve completed all of the fields, press Save Changes.

 Configuring the Integration in Zuora

 To configure the integration in Zuora, login to your Zuora developer account.
 Once you log in, press the arrow icon next to your username in the top right corner of the page, then press the Payments item from the dropdown menu.

 On the next page, press the Setup Hosted Pages item in the Payments Settings section.
 On the next page, scroll to the bottom of the list.
 In the Type dropdown menu, select which type of hosted page you want to create, then press the Create New Hosted Page button.
 Refer to this Zuora documentation to learn more about creating hosted pages.

 For the integration with Docebo, please make sure to completely and correctly fill out all of the fields in the Basic Information section: